DinooSaaw/CSVtoJSON/README.md

 For example:

-    Enter the name of the input CSV file (or 'q' to quit): input_data Enter the name of the output JSON file: output_data.json
+    Enter the name of the input CSV file (or 'q' to quit): input_data.csv Enter the name of the output JSON file: output_data.json

 Once you have entered the input and output file names, the script will read in the CSV data, convert it to a JSON object, and write it to the output file.
 If the conversion is successful, the script will print a success message and prompt you to enter new file names or quit.